 And, this is my story.
-Since 1960, I loved music and audio equipment.
+Since 1960, I have loved music and audio equipment.
 And my journey began many years ago in my mother’s kitchen.
 I was about twelve years old and a member of the church choir.
 I could sort of sing but knew I would never be another Tom Jones!
-I loved all types of music and would spend hours listening to our Grundig.
+But, I loved all types of music and would spend hours listening to our Grundig.
 When mum was working, I used her bowls as a drum kit.
 The drumsticks were knitting needles, and I spent hours making a horrible noise but got better as time passed.
-This is my story.

 At the beginning of 2015, the oil and gas industry slowed down.
 Which told me the industry wanted a rest.
-As a result, many things began to change in my life as I also wanted a rest!
+As a result, many things began to change in my life as I wanted a rest!
 I lived in Vilnius, Lithuania, and became friendly with a group of doctors who were all ‘Tannoy’ loudspeaker enthusiasts.
 My friends were always trying to get the best sound from their audio systems.
 And, I might add, my friends spent many frustrating hours.
-I had developed my technique, and when I was able to show my audio system set-up technique, my friends were impressed.
+However, I had developed my technique, and when I was able to show my audio system set-up technique, my friends were impressed.
 During the same year, I began experimenting with audio cables and eventually found something which worked well.
 One of my Doctor’s friends advised me to get a name for my lines and bring them into the marketplace.
 And said to me “Paul, every Audiophile needs to know about your cables.”
 This was ‘Doctors orders.’
 And to cut a long story short, I created a website and began my journey in October 2018.

 It is now January 2022 and what a journey it has been.
 The biggest thing I have learned is that we all hear sound differently.
 And this is one of the reasons why there is always so much discussion about cables.
 Do cables make a difference to the music heard?
 You see, only you can be the judge because you and your ears judge whether you hear the difference a cable makes.
 I can certainly hear a difference in sound quality heard at the loudspeakers.
 And this pushes me forward to improve.
-I love what I do and have learned so much over the past twenty-five years.
+I love what I do, and have learned so much over the past twenty-five years.
 And, it certainly does take time to learn how to do things the right way.
-I am now able to understand the importance of using the very best materials available.
-And, also utilising the best manufacturing companies to supply the components I require.
+But, I can now understand the importance of using the best materials available and utilising the best manufacturing companies to supply the required components.
 One of the essential factors is customer satisfaction, and I love to read comments and reviews from existing and new customers.
-And, also enjoy building new cables as requested by a customer.
-Because, once you hear the quality of my cables, you will understand everything!
+And enjoy creating and building new cables as per customer request!. my story